Curriculum vitae

 Studied with

-Françoise Bader (Sorbonne, EPHE IVème Section), Philippe Gauthier (EPHE IVème Section), J. Irigoin (Sorbonne, EPHE IVème Section, Collège de France), Michel Lejeune (EPHE IVème Section), Pierre Lévêque (Univ. of Besançon), André Martinet (EPHE IVème Section), Olivier Masson (EPHE IVème Section), Pierre Vidal-Naquet (Ecole des Hautes Etudes en Sciences Sociales).
+Françoise Bader (Université Paris-Sorbonne, EPHE IVème Section), Philippe Gauthier (EPHE IVème Section), Mirko Grmek (Université Paris-Sorbonne, EPHE IVème Section), Jean Irigoin (Université Paris-Sorbonne, EPHE IVème Section, Collège de France), Michel Lejeune (EPHE IVème Section), Pierre Lévêque (Université de Besançon), André Martinet (EPHE IVème Section), Olivier Masson (EPHE IVème Section), Oswald Ducrot (Ecole des Hautes Etudes en Sciences Sociales), Pierre Vidal-Naquet (Ecole des Hautes Etudes en Sciences Sociales).

 Michel Foucault (Collège de France), Jacqueline de Romilly (Collège de France), Jean-Pierre Vernant (Collège de France), Paul Veyne (Collège de France).

-J. Jasanoff (Harvard University), C. Watkins (Harvard University).
+Jay Jasanoff (Harvard University), Calvert Watkins (Harvard University).

 Other references

-D. Boedecker (Brown University), Fr.
-Bovon (Harvard Divinity School), Alan Bowman (Oxford University), Kevin Clinton (Cornell University).
-D. Konstan (Brown University), Richard Martin (Stanford University), G. Nagy (Harvard University), W. Wyatt (Brown University).
+John Bodel (Brown University), Deborah Boedecker (Brown University), Alan Bowman (Oxford University), Michael Brügger-Meier (Freie Universität - Berlin), Kevin Clinton (Cornell University), Jean-Noël Fabiani (Chirurgie Cardiovasculaire, Hôpital Georges Pompidou), David Konstan (Brown University), Richard Martin (Stanford University), Joseph Pucci (Brown University).

 Academic appointments